JesusLopezCalvo/Gentrification_in_Cincinnati_OTR/README.md

     * I used a geojson file from CensusReporter website
 * I analyze census data to obtain a demographic trend between years 1950 – 2020 for white and Black populations
     * I used pandas library to create different dataframes of the demographic data
-    * I use official census data sets from Social Explorer website
+    * I used official census data sets from Social Explorer website
 * I analyze educational attainment and median income
     * I used pandas library to create different dataframes of the demographic data
-    * I use ACS surveys to from Social Explorer website
+    * I used ACS surveys from Social Explorer website

 ## **Setup**